QCoDeS/Qcodes-contrib/README.rst

 - The way dataset identification is done is currently by the name of the folder in the specified directory which is pretty horrible.
 This should improve when QCoDeS has an id for a dataset but will it be readable/searchable etc?
 Unsolved issue of how to find a dataset and link it to an analysis plot or similar.

 - A wrapper funtion for readable metadata and a readable snapshot of the station (or specified instrumente or parameter values from it) is required.
 This could be used to check the status of instruments easily and repeatably or to check the settings of instruments when a particular dataset was taken.
 This is a precursur to a 'monitor' and links with the idea of being able to add some instrument data to the pngs that get saved on demand.

-- Further outstanding issues include better data analysis package and plotting defaults and ease of use but are more at home as QCoDeS requirements rather than wrapper functions.